133rd Engineer Battalion: 1865-1916

 At the end of the war, the soldiers returned to their civilian lives.
-Many kept up their military experience by membership in the 1st Maine Volunteer Militia, organized in 1873.
+Many kept up their military experience by becoming members of the 1st Maine Volunteer Militia, organized in 1873.
 The 1st Maine Volunteer Militia had companies in Portland, Augusta, Skowhegan, Auburn, Norway, Bangor, Belfast, Hampden, and Old Town, laying out the footprint for the future 133rd Engineer Battalion.
-In 1893, the Maine Volunteer Militia was re-designated as the Maine National Guard, and the 1st Maine Volunteer Militia was designated the 1st Maine Infantry.
+In 1893, the Maine Volunteer Militia was redesignated as the Maine National Guard, and the 1st Maine Volunteer Militia was designated the 1st Maine Infantry.
 The 2nd Maine Infantry was also brought under the Maine National Guard when it was formed from the Maine Volunteer Militia in 1893.

 In May 1898, the 1st Maine Infantry was mobilized as the 1st Maine Volunteer Infantry for service in the Spanish–American War.
-It served stateside and was mustered out of service on 13 December 1898.
+It served stateside and was mustered out of service on December 13, 1898.

-In 1909, the 1st Maine Volunteer Militia reorganized and re-designated as the Maine Coast Artillery Corps, eventually forming thirteen numbered companies with batteries stationed from Bath to Kittery.
+In 1909, the 1st Maine Volunteer Militia reorganized and redesignated as the Maine Coast Artillery Corps, eventually forming thirteen numbered companies with batteries stationed from Bath to Kittery.
 In 1917, it was mobilized to protect the Maine coast, manning coast defenses, primarily near Portland.
 In December 1917, four of the companies were combined with Regular Army companies to form the 54th Artillery (Coast Artillery Corps) and deployed to France, where they fought on the Marne and the Meuse-Argonne Campaigns.
 The remaining companies remained in Maine until they were demobilized in December 1918.

 Pancho Villa Expedition and World War I

-The 2nd Maine Infantry was called into service in 1916 for service on the Texas border during the Pancho Villa Expedition and then again in 1917 for World War I where it was combined with a unit from New Hampshire to become the 103rd U.S. Infantry, which was one of the four Infantry regiments in the 26th Division (nicknamed the "Yankee Division").
-They served on the front lines in France, taking part in the battles of Champagne-Marne, Aisne-Marne, Saint-Mihiel, Meuse-Argonne, Ile de France, and Lorraine.
+The 2nd Maine Infantry was called into service in 1916 for service on the Texas border during the Pancho Villa Expedition, and then again in 1917 for World War I. There it was combined with a unit from New Hampshire to become the 103rd U.S. Infantry, which was one of the four infantry regiments in the 26th Division (nicknamed the "Yankee Division").
+They served on the front lines in France, taking part in the battles of Champagne-Marne, Aisne-Marne, Saint-Mihiel, Meuse-Argonne, Île-de-France, and Lorraine.
 One soldier, Private First Class George Dilboy, was posthumously awarded the Medal of Honor for his actions in single-handedly overrunning a German machine gun position.